chocolatey-community/chocolatey-oneget/README.md

 ###  Requires:
     - vs 2013
-    - YOU MUST BE RUNNING THE Experimental build of ONEGET : http://oneget.org/install-oneget.exe
+    - YOU MUST BE RUNNING THE Experimental build of OneGet : http://oneget.org/install-oneget.exe

 ### procedure
 - fork the project at https://github.com/OneGet/ProviderSdk to your own account